geerlingguy/ansible-vagrant-examples/awx/README.md

 Vagrant and VirtualBox (or some other VM provider) can be used to quickly build or rebuild virtual servers.

-This example installs Ansible's [AWX Project](https://github.com/ansible/awx) (the source code behind [Ansible Tower](https://www.ansible.com/tower)) on a CentOS 7 VM, so you can test and run AWX... to test and run more Ansible playbooks!
+This example installs Ansible's [AWX Project](https://github.com/ansible/awx) (the upstream open source project behind [Ansible Tower](https://www.ansible.com/tower)) on an Ubuntu VM, so you can test and run AWX... to test and run more Ansible playbooks!

 ## Getting Started